Cancer Risk Reduction & Treatment Resources

 Additional Risk Reduction Factors

 According to the National Cancer Institute, certain infectious agents can cause cancer or increase the risk that cancer will form.
-You can lower your risk of infection by getting vaccinated, not having unprotected sex, and not sharing needles.HPV vaccines are vaccines that protect against infection with human papillomaviruses (HPV).
+You can lower your risk of infection by getting vaccinated, not having unprotected sex, and not sharing needles.

 Early detection of abnormal tissue or cancer is important.
-According to the National Cancer Institute, if cancer is found early, it may be easier to treat.
+If cancer is found early, it may be easier to treat.

-There are many screening tests in use today.
+There are many cancer screening tests in use today.
 These include: colonoscopies, mammograms, pap tests, skin exams, and more.
 Screening tests are recommended based on age, gender, and risk factors.
 This interactive tool from the American Cancer Society shows which screenings are recommended for your age group.

 Talk to your healthcare provider to develop a personal plan for cancer screening based on age, gender, and risk factors.

-Click HERE for a calendar of Cancer Awareness Months and ribbon colors (from choosehope.com).
+Click here for a calendar of Cancer Awareness Months and ribbon colors (from choosehope.com).

 If you or a loved one needs treatment for cancer, clinical trials are an option to think about.
 Include clinical trials in any discussions with your healthcare provider about treatment options.
 Learn more about clinical trials with the resources below.